Performance Scoreboard for Investment Managers

 These scoreboards and commentaries can provide some worthwhile information about the previous year.
 However, be on guard because they can, and most likely will, be hazardous to your financial health.

-The reason why you should be cautious in reading these reports is because they incorrectly portray the investment kingpins which they identify based on the previous year’s results.
+The reason why you should be cautious in reading these reports is because they incorrectly portray the top investment managers which they identify based on the previous year’s results.
 Sooner or later, but most likely sooner, these investing giants usually incur catastrophic losses making it almost impossible to recover.
 A better, safer approach is to focus on long-term strategies with histories of beating the market over the long run.

 Consider what would have happened if we had constructed a portfolio and then adjusted it each January to contain the previous year’s investment leaders.
 According to a study done by Market Watch, this hypothetical portfolio would have lost almost everything.
 It would have incurred an average loss of 18% per year since 1991.